An exploration of the black hole entropy in Gauss-Bonnet gravity via the Weyl tensor: Introduction

 The Weyl tensor also vanishes if and only if the spacetime is conformally flat in spacetimes with dimension $n>3$.
 Hence initially, in 4 or higher dimensions, when the universe was homogenous and isotropic, the Weyl tensor vanished and grew afterwards as complex structures formed.
 This motivated Penrose to conjecture (The Weyl curvature conjecture) that the low entropy content of the universe is related to the vanishing of the Weyl tensor \cite{Penrose:aa1, Goode_1985, 1985CQGra...2...99G, 1989NYASA.571..249P}.

-To realize Penrose's conjecture, candidates for an entropy density for gravity has been proposed using the Weyl tensor \cite{Weyl2008,PhysRevD.62.044009,Barrow_2002,AGEP}.
+To realize Penrose's conjecture, candidates for an entropy density for gravity have been proposed using the Weyl tensor \cite{Weyl2008,PhysRevD.62.044009,Barrow_2002,AGEP}.
 For example the simplest such entropy density below uses a scalar constructed from the Weyl tensor;

-In $4$-dimensional spacetime, this can not be interpreted as an entropy density but can be in $5$ dimensions, at least from a dimensional analysis point of view\footnote{We set the Boltzmann constant to 1 so that entropy densities have units of $[volume]^{-1}$}.
-This proposal in $5$ dimensions was investigated by the authors of ref\cite{Li2016} to see if it reproduced the standard Bekenstein-Hawking entropy of black holes.
-They showed that on a Schwarzschild metric in $5$-dimensional spacetime,

-to highest order\footnote{Lower orders in $\frac{R_5}{l_p}$ were dropped since corrections to Bekenstein-Hawking entropy to these orders may require a full description of quantum gravity in the regime when $R_5 \approx l_p$.
-When $R_5>>l_p$, we expect the lower order terms to be suppressed.
-In other words, we restrict our analysis to large black holes.} in $\frac{R_5}{l_p}$, where $R_5>>l_p$ is the Schwarzchild radius and Planck length respectively, and $\Sigma$ is the spacelike hyper-surface orthogonal to the timelike Killing vector.
-Hence in $5$ dimensions this integral is dimensionless and up to a multiplicative constant agrees with the Bekenstein-Hawking entropy of black holes (Eq.(\ref{002.EqW:BH})).

-Any proposal for an entropy density must be able to recover the standard entropy of black holes.
-In this paper, we also investigate Eq.(\ref{002.P}) using methods similar to those of ref\cite{Li2016}, but in 5-dimensional Gauss-Bonnet gravity.
+Most work investigating such entropy densities have been restricted to general relativity and little work has been done to them in modified theories of gravity.
+To remedy this, we investigate Eq.(\ref{002.P}) using methods similar to those of ref\cite{Li2016}, but in 5-dimensional Gauss-Bonnet gravity.